affinis-lab/traffic-light-detection-module/README.md

 ![out(2).png](https://github.com/affinis-lab/traffic-light-detection-module/blob/master/out/out2.png)

+## About

 Module for detecting traffic lights in the [CARLA autonomous driving simulator](http://carla.org/)  (version: 0.8.4). <br />
 Built upon and inspired by https://github.com/experiencor/keras-yolo2. <br />
 Instructions and more traffic light detection examples can be found below. <br />

+- This module is used along several other [modules](https://github.com/affinis-lab) to implement our version of imitation learning in the CARLA simulator.
+Results of the [core](https://github.com/affinis-lab/core) module can be found on this [repository](https://github.com/affinis-lab/core)

 - Model for objection detection is based on tiny yolov2

 - Training started with yolov2 coco pretrained weights

 - It was first trained on the LISA traffic light detection dataset (~5800 images), and after that on the dataset collected from the CARLA simulator by myself (~1800 images).

+## CARLA dataset and model

+- Dataset collected by myself in the CARLA simulator can be found [here](https://drive.google.com/drive/folders/1TXkPLWlNgauPhQnKEoPDZsx7Px1MD9n_?usp=sharing), annotations can be found [here](https://github.com/affinis-lab/traffic-light-detection-module/blob/master/dataset/carla_all.csv).

+- **Important note** - several images in the dataset are left out of annotations because bounding boxes are too small (too far away).
+I also filtered (left out) all images that have xmax < 15 when loading the dataset.
+There is around 70-80 out of ~1800 images that are left out, so it isn't that problematic.

+- Pretrained model can be found [here](https://drive.google.com/file/d/1FVb6b6axN2WAYePv0_zLyiWDois7PgMZ/view?usp=sharing).

+## Instructions
 - To train:
   - In the [config](https://github.com/affinis-lab/traffic-light-detection-module/blob/master/config.json) file set _training_ -> _enabled_ to **true**
   - Put your annotations file in the **dataset** folder